juju/docs/1094-using-maas-with-juju.md

 juju add-cloud --local
 ```

-Example user session specifing `maas-cloud` as the cloud name and `http://10.55.60.29:5240/MAAS` as its API endpoint :
+Example user session specifying `maas-cloud` as the cloud name and `http://10.55.60.29:5240/MAAS` as its API endpoint :

 ```text
 Cloud Types